gsvigruha/cosyan/cosyan/src/main/resources/doc/rules/foreign_keys.md

 ```
 For the second rule we add two constraints, one checking that the customer _has_ an account
 and one to check the account type.
 This is needed because of the way SQL handles expressions
-with `null`-s in them.
+with `null`s in them.
 Another way to handle this with one constraint would be
 `amount >= 100 impl case when customer.membership.type is null then false else customer.membership.type = 'gold' end`.

 Let's add two customers with some transactions, one adult and one under age.
 Neither of them